 - Export results

-- How long before I will start to see results?
+- How long before I start to see results?

 - Why do I see more responses than I paid for?

-- What happens if users don't answer all my questions or screen out?
+- What happens if users don't answer all of my questions or they screen out?

-- What data will be included in my export?
+- What data is included in my export?

 - How do I use the weights column to calculate weighted results?

 - Can I do cross-tab analysis within the survey results page?

 To view your survey results:

 - Click the survey you want to view on the survey dashboard.